American Liberty Financial Network

 Also, the costs for long-term care services are rising at least 5% every year.

-And of course, the silent killer of retirement times, inflation.
+And, of course, the silent killer of retirement times, inflation.
 The CPI (Consumer Price Index) recently announced an annual rate of inflation for our current year at 6.2%.
 (October 2020 to October 2021) Also, the CPI does not include fuel and food in its interest calculations.
 Are your retirement investments earning 6.2%?
 If not, it could be time to reconsider your asset classes and make sure you have installed some level of Safe Money plan.
-Exposure to market risk may not the best idea if most assets are needed for retirement income.
+Exposure to market risk may not be the best idea if most assets are needed for retirement income.

 Bottom line.
 Many factors affect retirement success, including planning that fails to include realistic estimates of costs you are bound to encounter with age.
 Wise planning pulls your head out of the sand and helps you avoid making mistakes that could lead to running out of money when you retire.
 It’s essential for you to find and build a relationship with a conscientious advisor who leaves no stone unturned.
 You will benefit from having a financial expert who isn’t afraid to tell you the truth about your money.